What is a Confocal Microscope?

 - To avoid these issues, a Confocal Microscope is used.
 In wide-field or Fluorescent microscopes, the whole specimen receives light, receiving complete excitement and emitting light which is detected by a photodetector on the microscope.
 However, with the confocal microscope, point illumination is the principle working mechanism.

 - A specimen is stained with fluorochrome is examined.
 When a beam of light is focused at a particular point of the fluoro-chromatic specimen, it produces an illumination that is focused by the objective lens to a plane above the objectives.
 The objective has an aperture on the focal plane located above it, which primarily functions to block any stray light from reaching the specimen.

 - A measure of the illumination point is about 0.25 to 0.8 um in diameter, determined by the objective numerical aperture and 0.5 to 1.5 um deep, with the brightest intensity.

 - The specimen normally lies between the camera lens and the perfect point of focus, known as the plane of focus.
 Using the laser from the microscope, the laser scans over a plane on the specimen (beam scanning0 or by moving the stage (stage scanning).
 A detector then will measure the illumination producing an image of the optical section. scanning several optical sections, they are collected in a computerized system as data, forming a 3D image.
 The image can be measured and quantified.

 - Its outcome is also favored by the aperture found above the objective which blocks stray light.

-- Images produced by the confocal microscope has a very good contract and resolution capacity despite the thickness of the specimen.
-Images are stored in the high-resolution 3D image of the cell complexes including its structures.
+- Images produced by the confocal microscope have a very good contract and resolution capacity despite the thickness of the specimen.
+Images are stored in the high-resolution 3D image of the cell complexes including their structures.